openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/8_statements.rst

 .. meta:
     frontend_status: Done

 |LANG| has four kinds of loops.
-Each kind of loops can have an optional label
+A loop of each kind can have an optional loop
-which can be used only by ``break`` and ``continue`` statements contained in the body of the loop.
+label that can be used only by ``break`` and ``continue`` statements contained in the body of the loop.
 The label is characterized by an *identifier* as shown
 below:

 .. index::
    loop statement
    loop
-   optional label
+   loop label
    break statement
    continue statement
-   identifier

 .. code-block:: abnf